-- 1) Past performance meeting financial obligations, especially rent: - a) Contacting the current landlord and one prior landlord to gather previous rental history information. - b) Otherwise-eligible households who apply for housing with outstanding balances owed to their current property, or to this property as a past tenant are ineligible. - After the applicant presents proof of payment of any such balances, s/he may re-apply and, if otherwise eligible, will be added to the waiting list based on the re-application date. - 2) Disturbance of neighbors, destruction of property, or living or housekeeping habits that would pose a threat to other residents: - a) Staff may check for these potential problems with the current landlord and one former landlord. - b) If the applicant is not currently living under a lease, the housing provider will be asked to verify the applicant's ability to comply with property lease terms as it relates to these guidelines.
-Any unit for which the applicant has upkeep responsibility may be physically checked. - c) An applicant's behavior toward the property manager and other staff will be considered as indicative of future behavior toward neighbors.
-Physical or verbal abuse or threats by an applicant toward property staff will be noted in the file - 3) Involvement in criminal activity on the part of any applicant household member which would adversely affect the health, safety, or welfare of other residents. - a) Criminal history checks of convictions with registries, local, state and federal authorities and/or a professional criminal and credit checking agency will be done. - b) Applicants who are listed on lifetime sex offender registries in any state must be rejected by HUD regulation.
+- 1) Past performance meeting financial obligations, especially rent: - a) Credit checks will be completed with a professional credit checking agency, searching national databases.
+Criteria for admission is described in (prior section) 'Applicant Intake and Processing, Applicant Screening, 3'. - b) Otherwise-eligible households who apply for housing with outstanding balances owed to their current property, or to this property as a past tenant are ineligible. - After the applicant presents proof of payment of any such balances, s/he may re-apply and, if otherwise eligible, will be added to the waiting list based on the re-application date - 2) Disturbance of neighbors, destruction of property, or living or housekeeping habits that would pose a threat to other residents: - a) Staff may check for these potential problems with the current landlord and at least one former landlord. - b) If the applicant is not currently living under a lease, the housing provider will be asked to verify the applicant's ability to comply with property lease terms as it relates to these guidelines.
+Any unit for which the applicant has upkeep responsibility may be physically checked. - c) An applicant's behavior toward the Property Manager and other staff will be considered as indicative of future behavior toward neighbors.
+Physical or verbal abuse or threats by an applicant toward property staff will be noted in the file. - 3) Involvement in criminal activity on the part of any applicant household member which would adversely affect the health, safety, or welfare of other residents. - a) Criminal history checks of convictions with registries, local, state and federal authorities and/or a professional criminal and credit checking agency will be done. - b) Applicants who are listed on lifetime sex offender registries in any state will be rejected. - 4) A record of eviction from housing or termination from residential programs will be considered: - a) Property Management will check property records, Management records, and other records to determine whether the applicants have been evicted from this property, any other assisted housing, or any other property in the past. - b) Records of evictions from residential programs will be checked with service agencies and with any housing providers referred by the applicant.